 This tiny unspoilt island of Lembongan is a world away from some of the busier tourist hotspots in Bali and is a great place to relax and chill-out.
 However, there is still plenty to see and do if you're feeling energetic.
 One of its biggest draws is its natural beautiful landscape with stunning beaches, fabulous cliff top views and unrivalled sunsets.

-Keen surfers won't be short of company here as Lembongan Island was first established as a tourist destination by surfers, and it has long been part of the Bali surf circuit.
+Keen surfers won't be short of company here as Lembongan Island was first established as a vacation destination by surfers, and it has long been part of the Bali surf circuit.
 Although the island has a tiny population, several locals have made their name as international competition standard surfers.
 The surfing breaks here are pretty good although sometimes a little crowded.

 There are 3 main breaks; Playgrounds, Lacerations and Shipwrecks, which are all close offshore at the top half of the west coast Jungut Batu beach.
 If you're feeling energetic you can reach the breaks by paddling, otherwise you can charter a local boat from the beach to take you out.